Overbooked Flight Compensation

 Documents You Need to Claim Overbooked Flight Compensation

 Having the appropriate paperwork to back up your claim is another important consideration.
-Airlines frequently have different processes and paperwork requirements, so customers should keep all essential documents related to their flight.
+Airlines frequently have different processes and paperwork requirements, so customers should keep all essential documents related to their flight, including proof of confirmed booking, scheduled flight, and all relevant flight details and flight information.

 While the specific documents requested may vary among airlines, common items generally required include: